What Is A Birth Doula?

 How Doulas Work With Dads & Partners

 Most partners are inexperienced with childbirth and unsure of how to offer their loving support during this unique experience.
-Even the most attentive partner may be overwhelmed by the hospital environment, the changes unfolding in the laboring woman, and the emotions that surface in anticipation of the baby’s arrival.
-While childbirth educators do their best to equip partners with useful information and techniques, it is simply too much to expect partners to remember everything and to instinctively know how to assist a woman through labor.
+Even the most attentive partner may be overwhelmed by the hospital environment, the changes unfolding in the laboring person, and the emotions that surface in anticipation of the baby’s arrival.
+While childbirth educators do their best to equip partners with useful information and techniques, it is simply too much to expect partners to remember everything and to instinctively know how to assist a person through labor.

-A certified doula’s knowledge, skills, and expertise allow fathers and partners to be less pressured and more present.
+A doula’s knowledge, skills, and expertise allow partners to be less pressured and more present.
 They can be reassured that the doula will offer practical suggestions, information, and techniques as needed, which allows partners to be much more relaxed, loving, and emotionally present.
 A doula can offer partners helpful tips along the way and make it possible for partners to take much needed breaks.

 How Doulas Work With Medical Staff